buarki/nvim-configs/README.md

 - place cursor on it
 - press r (simple r)

+### Delete a file
+- place curor on it
+- press d

+### Undo a change
+- go to normal mode
+- press u

+### Comment and uncomment code
+- normal mode
+- if single line: gcc
+- if multiple lines
+    - normal mode
+    - visual mode
+    - select the lines
+    - press gc

 ### Move a chunk of code up and down
 - select the chunk
 - to move up: shit k (capital K)